 Do you need a photo for a Dubai CV?

 When I was applying for roles in Dubai in 2014, I was told I needed a photo on my CV.
-However, when I started working as a recruiter, I realised that most people don’t include a photo, and that including one could be detrimental to an application.
+However, when I started working as a recruiter, I realized that most people don’t include a photo and that including one could be detrimental to an application.

-You will still see photos requested for some customer-facing roles, but I would not recommend adding a photo to your CV unless you are seeing this as a requirement on the job adverts you are applying to.
+You will still see photos requested for some customer-facing roles, but I would not recommend adding a photo to your CV unless you see this as a requirement on the job adverts you are applying to.

 Instead, focus your attention on including a great headshot on your LinkedIn profile, as LinkedIn profiles with photos statistically get 14 x more views.

 What language should a Dubai CV be written in?